Kronberg im Taunus

 4. Philosopher or camel

 Anyone who has more time and likes greener surroundings can take the circular route from the Philosophenweg via the Opel Zoo and back along Scheibenbuschweg – with the possibility of lingering for a while in the superb chestnut grove with a view of Kronberg Castle (approx 3.5 km).
-An ancient right of way entitles walkers to pass through the zoo without paying an entrance fee.

 5. Regal times